akashpoudelnp/firedash/README.md

 <img width="200" src="public/img/logo-dark.svg">

 FireDash is a web application built on top of the laravel framework that provides a starter template with authentication, roles, permissions.
-It provide ui with voltUI which is built on top of bootstrap 5.
 ## Contributors
 - Aakash Poudel
 ## License